Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Introduction

-In real-world applications of this model, observations are sparse and limited: any given vendor has relatively few historical trajectories, and with at best partial observation of the external demand~\citep{hssaine2024data}.
-On the positive side, this problem can be cast as an Exo-MDP: indeed, the entire randomness is captured by the external demand.
-Moreover, in sharp contrast to the endogenous state (i.e. the inventory level), which is exponential in $L$, the exogenous demand is low-dimensional.
+In real-world applications of this model, observations are sparse and limited.
+Any given vendor has relatively few historical trajectories, and with at best partial observation of the external demand~\citep{hssaine2024data}.
+At the same, this problem is naturally cast as an Exo-MDP: all stochasticity arises from the external demand, which is low-dimensional compared to the exponentially large endogenous state (inventory and outstanding orders).

-Existing analysis for Exo-MDPs holds promise for designing data-efficient algorithms for problems like this since they explicitly use the fact that all randomness is captured through the exogenous states~\citep{sinclair2023hindsight,mao2018variance}.
-However, they crucially assume the exogenous variables are fully observed, an assumption which fails to hold in most applications.
-For example, in the inventory model discussed above there typically involves lost sales, where the true exogenous demand is unobserved due to stockouts~\citep{madeka2022deep}.
+For this and other models, Exo-MDPs hold promise for designing data-efficient algorithms, since they explicitly use the fact that all randomness is captured through the exogenous states~\citep{sinclair2023hindsight,mao2018variance}.
+However, existing analyses crucially assume the exogenous variables are fully observed, an assumption that fails to hold in many applications.
+For example, the inventory model discussed above typically involves lost sales, where the true exogenous demand is unobserved due to stockouts~\citep{madeka2022deep}.
 Similarly, ridesharing systems exhibit demand shortfalls when drivers are unavailable, resulting in users leaving the platform~\citep{dai2021queueing}.

-With this motivation in place, this paper tackles the following questions: {\em \begin{enumerate} \item What is the statistical complexity for learning in Exo-MDPs? \item How is this complexity influenced by whether or not the exogenous states are observed? \item How can we design algorithms with near-optimal performance in terms of regret? \end{enumerate}}
+With this motivation in place, we are led to the primary questions tackled in this work: \emph{ \begin{enumerate} \item What is the statistical complexity of learning in Exo-MDPs? \item How is this complexity influenced by whether or not the exogenous states are observed? \item How can we design algorithms with near-optimal performance? \end{enumerate} }

-The above question is particularly salient when the exogenous state is of ``low-complexity'' compared to the endogenous state.
+These questions are particularly salient when the exogenous state is of ``low-complexity'' compared to the endogenous state.
 This property is common to many application areas of interest, including inventory control, cloud compute resource scheduling, and matching in ride-sharing platforms, among others.